 - growth potential (measured for example, by contribution to employment, productivity, or multiplier effects through the supply chain)

-- Fair Work (as defined by the Fair Work Commission), including permitting trade union access
+- Fair Work (as defined by the Fair Work Commission), including promoting union/staff representation as applicable

 - promotion of health, including a special emphasis on mental health, skills, and learning in the workplace